Sri Lanka

 Highlights of the Cultural Triangle

-Searching for leopard on safari
+Searching for leopards on safari

 Spot herds of elephants in the wild